List of submissions to the 86th Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 86th Academy Awards for Best Foreign Language Film.
+This is a list of submissions to the 86th Academy Awards for the Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

 For the 86th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 October 2012 and 30 September 2013.
 The deadline for submissions to the Academy was 1 October 2013.
 76 countries submitted films and were found to be eligible by AMPAS and screened for voters.
-Moldova, Montenegro and Saudi Arabia submitted a film for the first time, with Montenegro submitting for the first time as an independent country, and Pakistan made a submission for the first time since 1963.
+Moldova, Montenegro and Saudi Arabia submitted films for the first time, while Pakistan made a submission for the first time since 1963.
 After the 9-film shortlist was announced on 20 December 2013, the five nominees were announced on 16 January 2014.

 Italy won the award for the fourteenth time, expanding its own record as the most winning country, with The Great Beauty by Paolo Sorrentino.